June 17, 2025

 Do I need to pay quarterly taxes?

 As a rule of thumb, if you expect to owe more than $1,000 in self-employed taxes for the year, you should be making quarterly payments.
-Your earnings and deductions will both factor into what you owe for taxes, but generally, you can expect to pay quarterly taxes once you’re earning $5,000 and up as a freelancer.
-Mind you, this doesn’t take into account expenses, deductions, or other forms of income.
+Your earnings and deductions will both factor into what you owe for taxes, but generally, you can expect to pay quarterly taxes once you’re earning $5,000 or more in profit.
 It’s not uncommon for estimated tax payments to creep up as your side hustle turns into more regular, reliable projects.

 Self-employment tax includes Social Security and Medicare taxes for both the side you may be used to paying as a W-2 employee, as well as the side an employer would normally pay.
-So, while it can feel like double, you’re responsible for the dual role you hold as a freelancer of both employer and employee.
+You are now responsible for the dual role you hold as a freelancer of both employer and employee.

-Before we go too far, if you’re breaking out in a cold sweat because you haven’t paid quarterly taxes already and you think you should, we want to reassure you.
+If you’re breaking out in a cold sweat because you haven’t paid quarterly taxes already, we want to reassure you.
 You’re not going to jail!
 Plus, getting set up to pay quarterly taxes isn’t as scary as you think, even if you should have been doing it already.

 While penalties aren’t the scariest thing, they can add up.
 The IRS will back-calculate how much they think you should have paid every quarter and charge you monthly interest on top of the difference between what they thought you should pay and what you actually paid.
 In this way, keeping on top of what you think you owe will help you avoid this penalty in the future.